Icinga/icingaweb2-module-toplevelview/doc/02-Behavior.md

 * Host or Service is in an active downtime
 * Notifications are disabled for the host or service
-* Host or Service is out of it's notification period
+* Host or Service is out of its notification period

 If those conditions are met: